anbox-cloud/discourse-docs/howto/aar/configure.md

 Every AMS instance has a registry-specific client certificate that is stored at `/var/snap/ams/common/registry/client.crt`.
 To manually register an AMS client, you'll need to copy this certificate to the machine hosting AAR and use the CLI to trust it.

-Use any of the following commands to do that:
+To add an AMS client as a trusted [publisher](https://discourse.ubuntu.com/t/application-registry/17761#aar-roles), use the following command:

-    cat client.crt | sudo aar trust add
+    sudo aar trust add client.crt --publisher

+To add an AMS client as a trusted [client](https://discourse.ubuntu.com/t/application-registry/17761#aar-roles), use the following command:

     sudo aar trust add client.crt

-[note type="information" status="Note"]Due to Snap strict confinement and the AAR sudo requirement, the second method requires certificates to be located in the root user home directory `/root`.[/note]
+[note type="information" status="Note"]Due to Snap strict confinement and the AAR sudo requirement, the command requires the certificates to be located in the root user home directory `/root`.

+To work around this requirement, use the following command:

+    cat client.crt | sudo aar trust add [--publisher]

+[/note]

 Finally, reboot the AAR: